UBC-MDS/DSCI-532_2025_29_e-commerce-dashboard/README.md

 ## Contributing
 We’d love for you to contribute to this project!
 Whether it’s adding new features, improving visualizations, or fixing bugs, your input is valuable.
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to get started.

+If you are new to open source, make sure to check out issues labeled "good first issue" - these are great entry points to get started!

 ## Support
 Encountered a problem or have a question?
 Please open an [issue](https://github.com/UBC-MDS/DSCI-532_2025_29_e-commerce-dashboard/issues) on this repository, and we’ll get back to you as soon as possible.